YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

     - _Background_
     - _What does the "06-xfer-schema-grants-from-public-to-clstr-developer.sql" script do?_
   - The currently available case-studies
-    - Working with just a single case study
+    - Working with just a single case-study
-    - End-to-end test of the YBMT scheme and all of the case studies
+    - End-to-end test of the YBMT scheme and all of the case-studies

 ## Overview